 Indonesia: Yurnalis Ngayoh is inaugurated as governor of Kalimantan Timur.

 Lebanon: The vote of the parliament to elect a new president, scheduled for March 11, is postponed to March 25.
 On March 24 it is postponed to April 22.

 Mozambique: In a cabinet reshuffle, Oldemiro Balói is named to replace Alcinda Abreu as foreign minister; he is sworn in March 11.
-On March 26 Defense Minister Tobias Dai is dismissed and Filipe Nhussi appointed in his place; Nhussi is sworn in March 27.
+On March 26 Defense Minister Tobias Dai is dismissed and Filipe Nyusi appointed in his place; Nyusi is sworn in March 27.

 Sovereign Military Order of Malta: Matthew Festing is elected grand master.

 Russia: President Vladimir Putin nominates Oleg Kovalev as governor of Ryazan oblast.
 Kovalev is confirmed by the local Duma (36-0) on March 14.

 Hungary: Former chairman of the Presidential Council (1987-88) Károly Németh dies.

 India: The lieutenant governor of Puducherry, Mukut Mithi, resigns.
 On March 13, the lieutenant governor of the Andaman and Nicobar Islands, Bhopinder Singh, is given additional charge of Puducherry (sworn in March 15).